ckeith26/take_home/README.md

    ```
 4. Implement the KeyTips system
 5. Deploy to Vercel
-6. Push to your forked
+6. Push to your work to your cloned private repository
-6. Email us a link to your vercel app and PR
+6. Email us a link to your vercel app and repository

 ## What We're Looking For